Skip to content

 covid19.ca.gov

-At the start of the pandemic, Californians needed a trusted resource for information.
-We created covid19.ca.gov in 5 days to be a source of truth about COVID-19.
-We used the opportunity to show what a best practice website looks like—in the middle of a crisis, no less.
-Over the next two years, we made dozens of major changes based on user feedback.
-This included pioneering a new dashboard delivery method on the health equity page.
-Our improvements helped charts perform better on all devices.
-We then applied this method to the existing state dashboard, reducing load times from 70 seconds to 4.
-Innovations like this made the site one of the fastest and most accessible websites on CA.gov.
+Californians needed a trusted resource for information during the pandemic.
+We launched the first version of covid19.ca.gov in 5 days to be a source of truth.
+It showed the state what a best practice website could look like, even though we made it in the middle of a crisis.
+Over the next 2 years, we made dozens of major changes based on user feedback.
+One major update was a new data dashboard delivery method.
+This helped charts perform better on all devices.
+We reduced load times from 70 seconds to 4.
+Our innovations made the site one of the fastest and most accessible websites on CA.gov.

 Person walking through a whiteboard showing the design process